karlhulme/sengi/readme.md

-title | The display name of the doc type. pluralTitle | The display name of the doc type in plural form. summary | A summary of the document type. jsonSchema | A JSON schema definition that defines the fields that make up this document type. readOnlyFields | The names of the fields that cannot be patched directly.
+title | The display name of the doc type. pluralTitle | The display name of the doc type in plural form. summary | A summary of the document type. jsonSchema | A JSON schema definition that defines the fields that make up this document type.
+This definition does not need to include the common fields (id, docType, docOpIds and docVersion) as the engine will add these automatically. readOnlyFields | The names of the fields that cannot be patched directly.
 These fields can be set by operations, constructors and a preSave function.
 System field names are treated as readonly automatically. deprecation | If populated, it should describe the replacement document type to use instead of this one. preSave | A function `(doc: Doc) => void` that is called prior to saving a document that can be used to perform cleanup.